How much is your car worth?

 The Savana’s optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane.
 The NV Passenger doesn’t offer a lane departure warning system.

 The Savana has standard OnStar®, which uses a global positioning satellite (GPS) receiver and a cellular system to get turn-by-turn driving directions, remotely unlock your doors if you lock your keys in, help track down your vehicle if it’s stolen or send emergency personnel to the scene if any airbags deploy.
 The NV Passenger doesn’t offer a GPS response system, only a navigation computer with no live response for emergencies, so if you’re involved in an accident and you’re incapacitated help may not come as quickly.

 Both the Savana and the NV Passenger have standard driver and passenger frontal airbags, front side-impact airbags, side-impact head airbags, front seatbelt pretensioners, height-adjustable front shoulder belts, plastic fuel tanks, four-wheel antilock brakes, traction control, electronic stability systems to prevent skidding, daytime running lights, rearview cameras, available blind spot warning systems and rear parking sensors.

 The Savana’s corrosion warranty is 1 year longer than the NV Passenger’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Savana for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Savana.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Nissan doesn’t pay scheduled maintenance for the NV Passenger.